 Plymouth Elementary School

-- Plymouth Elementary School's student population of 404 students has declined by 6% over five school years.
+- Plymouth Elementary School's student population of 450 students has grown by 7% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 - Plymouth Elementary School is ranked within the top 50% of all 9,584 schools in California (based off of combined math and reading proficiency testing data) for the 2016-17 school year.